cirocavani/endorfina-agency/README.md

 Endorfina Agency
 ================

-Web Application for intelligent system operation.
+Java EE 6 Web Application.

 Currently, this is more a technology sampling. ;)